Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 Use the back burners

-Most burns occur in the home and workplace, and children and women are most likely to suffer a burn in the kitchen.7 To prevent burns, use the back burners on your stove when possible.
+Around 180,000 deaths each year are caused by burns.7 To prevent burns, use the back burners on your stove when possible.
 This makes it more difficult for kids to accidentally touch a hot stovetop.
 Never rest tempting items like cookies or toys on the stovetop, even when it’s not in use.

 Add stove knob covers

 Stoves—especially gas ones—are the perfect place for something to accidentally catch on fire.
-Protect your home from a potential fire by adding stove knob covers, like these from Safety 1st(about $11 for a 5-pack*).
+Protect your home from a potential fire by adding stove knob covers, like these from Safety 1st.
 They keep small hands from turning on burners or grownups from inadvertently knocking burners to the “on” position.

 Nothing is more important than keeping your family safe.
 Knowing which precautions to take makes your job as family protector a little easier, but no one can be on duty all the time.